nmeum/hii/README.md

 Why are nick names served using a unix domain socket anyhow?

 **A:** Several ways of implementing a nick list have been considered.
 Using a regular file has various obvious disadvantages.
-To name a few:
-The file would need to be truncated every time the nick list changes, doing so would cause a lot of file system operation and would require file locking.
+For instance, the file would need to be truncated every time the nick list changes, which causes a lot of file system operation.
 Using a FUSE for serving the nick list was also briefly considered, however, while this would allow interaction with standard utilities it would require linking against FUSE and would complicate things quite a bit.
-Serving nick using a unix domain socket seemed to be a reasonable compromise.
+Serving nicks using a unix domain socket seemed to be a reasonable compromise.

 **Q:** Why are mentions recorded in a separate file?
 Can't this be implemented using inotify, kqueue, … in the frontend?